ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/06-cli_settings.md

 ## Fine-Tune SSH/telnet CLI parameters

-The IP Fabric's discovery is primarily using Command Line Interface (CLI) to discover network elements.
+The IP Fabric's discovery is primarily using the Command Line Interface (CLI) to discover network elements.
 There are certain default CLI parameters that can be found in **Settings → Advanced → SSH/TELNET**:

 ![CLI](cli_settings.png)